shuienko/rpostsummarybot/README.md

-# Reddit Post Summary Telegram Bot
+# 🤖 Reddit Post Summary Bot: Your AI Reddit Companion! 🚀

-A Telegram bot that analyzes Reddit posts using Claude AI to provide summaries and sentiment analysis.
-The bot processes Reddit URLs sent by users and returns:
+Ever wished you could get the TL;DR of a Reddit thread without scrolling through endless comments?
+Say hello to your new best friend!
+This Telegram bot uses Claude AI to analyze Reddit posts and serve up the juicy details in seconds.

+## ✨ What Can This Magical Bot Do?

+When you send a Reddit URL, the bot works its magic to deliver:

-- A concise summary of the post content
+- 📌 **TLDR: POST IN A NUTSHELL** - A concise summary of what the post is about
-- A summary of the top comments
+- 💬 **WHAT THE CROWD IS SAYING** - The key points from the comments section
-- Sentiment analysis of the comments (positive vs. negative percentages)
+- 🎭 **MOOD METER: VIBES CHECK** - Sentiment analysis with percentages of positive/negative reactions

-## Features
+- 😄 **EMOTION DETECTOR** - Identifies the top emotions in the comments
+- 🔥 **INTENSITY METER** - Measures how strongly people feel about the topic

+## 🧠 AI Brainpower Options

+Choose your AI processing power based on your needs:
-- Post analysis using Claude AI (Anthropic's claude-3-haiku model)
+- ⚡ **Fast Mode** - Quick analysis using Claude 3 Haiku (default)
-- Top comments summarization
-- Sentiment analysis of comments
-- Automatic message chunking for long responses
-- Docker support for easy deployment
-- Environment variable configuration
-- Token usage logging
-- Restriction by Telegram User ID
+- ⚖️ **Balanced Mode** - Better quality with Claude 3 Sonnet
+- 🔋 **Powerful Mode** - Premium analysis with Claude 3 Opus

+## 🛠️ Cool Technical Features

+- 🔄 **Smart Caching** - Results are cached for 24 hours to save API calls
+- 📊 **Usage Tracking** - Limits of 30 requests per day with rate limiting
+- 🔒 **Private Access** - Bot is restricted to a single authorized user
+- 📱 **Message Chunking** - Long analyses are automatically split into readable chunks
+- 📝 **Detailed Logging** - Comprehensive logging system with rotation

-## Prerequisites
+## 🤓 Prerequisites

-- Python 3.11 or higher
+- Python 3.11+ (because we're fancy like that)
-- Reddit API credentials (client ID and client secret)
+- Reddit API credentials (for stalking Reddit posts... legally!)
-- Telegram Bot Token
+- Telegram Bot Token (your bot's ID card)
-- Anthropic API Key
+- Anthropic API Key (to access the AI brains)
-- Docker (optional)
+- Docker (optional, for those who like containers)

-## Installation
+## 🚀 Quick Start

-1. Clone the repository:
+### 1️⃣ Clone this beauty:
 ```bash
 git clone git@github.com:shuienko/rpostsummarybot.git
 cd rpostsummarybot
 ```

-2. Install dependencies:
+### 2️⃣ Install the goodies:
 ```bash
 pip install -r requirements.txt
 ```

-3. Create a `.env` file with your credentials:
+### 3️⃣ Create a `.env` file with your secret stuff:
 ```env
 TELEGRAM_TOKEN=your_telegram_bot_token
 REDDIT_CLIENT_ID=your_reddit_client_id